 With an event like this, it’s crucial to involve students in the planning and prep work.
 It’s one thing for them to volunteer at a church event, but it’s another entirely for them to feel ownership and urgency for the impact of this fall festival.

-Step 2 – Remind students that this is an outreach event to share the Gospel.
-If you haven’t already, train them on the “G.O.S.P.E.L.” acrostic (what we call Life in 6 Words) that lays out a simple, clear message of salvation they can share with their friends.
+Step 2: Remind students that this is an outreach event to share the Gospel.
+If you haven’t already, train them on the G.O.S.P.E.L. acrostic (what we call Life in 6 Words), which lays out a simple, clear message of salvation they can share with their friends.
 Make sure they all download the Life in 6 Words app to keep track of their conversations, too.

-Step 3 – Get hot chocolate bar supplies!
-They make all kinds of hot chocolate flavors these days, and you can include marshmallows, whipped cream, syrups, sprinkles, the WORKS.
+Step 3: Buy hot chocolate bar supplies.
+They make all kinds of hot chocolate flavors these days, and you can include marshmallows, whipped cream, syrups, sprinkles—the works.

-Step 4 – Have a great night with your students and share the Gospel message!
-While you have the attention your students and their friends, give a brief talk on what the point of this gathering is anyway — to learn about God’s love for them and grow in friendship with each other.
+Step 4: Have a great night with your students, and share the Gospel message!
+While you have the attention of your students and their friends, give a brief talk on what the point of this gathering is: to learn about God’s love for them and grow in friendship with each other.